RedisGears/RedisGears/docs/configuration.md

 Not Supported

 ## CreateVenv
-The **CreateVenv** configuration option controls whether the engine will create a virtual environment for the python run.
+The **CreateVenv** configuration option controls whether the engine will create a virtual Python environment.

 _Expected Value_